tklun/brewpi-node/README.md

 * Data logging (either to static files or a database)
 * Ability to program an Arduino with a binary file
 * Much more...

+## Special Thanks
+Thanks to [Elco](http://brewpi.com/) for creating the fantastic BrewPi project.
+He's put a lot of time and money into his BrewPi project, support it if you can.

+Also, thanks to [node-serialport](https://github.com/voodootikigod/node-serialport) library for making Node.js serial port development remarkably easy and awesome.